Biochemistry and Molecular Biology, Ph.D.

 For priority consideration for graduate assistantship, apply by Feb.
 1.

-1. Graduates will possess an appropriate level of knowledge of current biomedical science as related to biochemistry and molecular biology.
+1. Demonstrate advanced knowledge of contemporary biomedical science with specialized expertise in biochemistry and molecular biology.

 Basic Biomedical Science Courses